lse-ds105/ds105a-project-chadgpt/docs/index.md

 ### Part 1 📊 Initial Analysis of Reddit Data

-We analysed data from reddit and observed some trends on posts with different flairs!
+We analysed data from Reddit and observed some trends on posts with different flairs!
 ![Plot: Dessert Flair is the most popular!](plot_top_10_percent_upvote_ratio.jpg)
 - Remarkably, within the **top 10%** of posts ranked by **upvote ratio**, those labeled with the **"dessert"**🍦 flair exhibit the highest frequency.
 Notably, this occurrence surpasses the **second-highest**, **"poultry"**🍗 by more than half.
-It suggests a **strong inclination among Reddit users towards favoring dessert-related posts.** Our theory is that dessert posts fufil more dietary requirements and thus appeal to a larger audience base.
+It suggests a **strong inclination among Reddit users towards favoring dessert-related posts.** Our theory is that dessert posts fufil a wider range of dietary restrictions and thus appeal to a larger audience base.

 ![Plot: All flairs are skewed to the left!](plot_all_upvote_ratio.jpg)
-- Furthermore, an overarching observation across all posts reveals a **conspicuous left skew**(longer tail on the left) in the distribution of upvote ratios.
+- Furthermore, an overarching observation across all posts reveals a **conspicuous left skew** (longer left-tail) in the distribution of upvote ratios.
 This skew suggests that a significant majority of posts tend to **approach a ratio of 1**.
 Such a pattern implies the existence of a community within this subreddit that is supportive and benevolent.
 Notably, this trend persists across individual flair categories in Reddit posts.

 ### 📖Part 2 (Further Scraping and Cleaning)